 Why do you feel you got the job over others?

-I had the right attitude, willingness to learn and assist with all tasks, a sound understanding of events and what is needed to make an event successful.
+I had the right attitude, willingness to learn and assist with all tasks.
+By the end of the course I had a sound understanding of events and what is needed to make an event successful.

 What does a typical day look like for you?

-Each day can be very different depending what events we have coming up.
-My day can consist of any or all of these tasks;
+Each day can be very different depending on the events we have coming up.
+My day can consist of any or all of these tasks:

 - Management of registrations